|Nutrition Facts (per serving)|

 Gluten-free vanilla wafers are easy to make and buttery good.
 This simple recipe calls for basic ingredients, which is a real plus when you crave a classic cookie.
 It was adapted from a recipe for madeleines, which appears in the cookbook "Gifts from the Kitchen" by Ann Kleinberg, in the Love Food series published by Parragon Books.

 Traditional vanilla wafers are made with wheat flour, which contains gluten and wouldn't be appropriate for a gluten-free diet.
-Those who must eliminate gluten have many more options today, as all-purpose gluten-free flour is more and more readily available.
-Cookies are much easier to convert into gluten-free versions than are cakes or breads, which typically are expected to rise and be airy.
+Those who must eliminate gluten have many more options today, as all-purpose gluten-free flour is readily available.
 If your gluten-free flour mix does not contain xanthan gum or guar gum, add 1/4 teaspoon of your favorite binding gum to this recipe.
 This gum helps retain moisture and give structure to the batter.

 This recipe calls for unsalted butter, but if you are also eliminating dairy, you can swap it for your favorite dairy-free butter substitute.